 The idealism that was expressed in the agreement, has been overshadowed, unfortunately, by some events.
 The German March offensive of 1918 led to heavy British losses of material, and mistakes in the American aircraft program made it impossible to provide the Liberty engines earmarked for the tank construction.
 At the time of the armistice in 1918 parts for 100 vehicles were just finished in Great Britain, while the US had enough material for half of the initially planned 2,950 vehicles.

-In 1940 about 90 were delivered to a scrap price to Canada, where they formed the basis for General Worthington Panzer Corps.
+In 1940 about 90 were delivered to a scrap price to Canada, where they formed the basis for General Worthington Tank Corps.

-The Mk VIII had the quite rhomboid shape of the tanks from World War One and was designed so that it could cross trenches to 14.4 ft (4.40m).
-The tub was riveted from tempered steel plates and the front and at the side armour was 22 mm thick – for other parts somewhat weaker.
+The Mk VIII had the quite rhomboid shape of the tanks from World War One and was designed so that it could cross trenches to 14.4 ft (4.40 m).
+The tub was riveted from tempered steel plates and the front and at the side armor was 22 mm thick – for other parts somewhat weaker.